w0rm/pre-stonegarden-dev/README.md

 1. `cake watch` to watch and compile coffee and scss
 2. `cake i18n:extract` to extract strings from code
 3. `cake i18n:update` to update messages.po files
-4. `i18n:compile` to compile translations to messages.mo files
+4. `cake i18n:compile` to compile translations to messages.mo files